Studies and surveys show that more than 45 million Americans enjoy watching birds, both at home and away from their home.

 That said, how can you create the perfect oasis, designed to attract a wide variety of birds at any given time?
 There are three basic needs that your feeding station must meet.
 At the very minimum, it must provide:

-Ultimately, a bird feeding station is any spot that you designate in your back yard, solely intended to attract, feed, and protect the birds that visit.
+Ultimately, a wild bird feeding station is any spot that you designate in your back yard, solely intended to attract, feed, and protect the birds that visit.
 While details of the station might change as your yard evolves over time, the basic elements should stay the same.

 Keeping this in mind, let’s take a look at a few of the top steps to follow when you’re ready to set up a bird feeding station of your own in your yard.

-Step 1: Choose the Right Location
+Step 1: Choose the Right Location for your Station

 Any prospective homeowner looking to put down roots in a new property is told the same thing-- location matters.
 You could have the best house on the block, structurally speaking, but if it’s in a bad spot, the value plummets and the overall function declines.

-The same goes for the homes you set up for your bird buddies.
+The same goes for the homes you set up for your wild bird buddies.
 If you position your bird bath or bird feeder in an area where they feel unsafe or exposed to predators, they’re far less likely to make the trek.

-To see the most success, start by considering the species of birds that you’re most interested in attracting.
+To see the most success, start by considering the species of wild birds that you’re most interested in attracting.
 A bird’s natural history will help dictate the specific type of environment that it’s most drawn to.
 This will also affect the type of food it eats and where it chooses to build its nest.

 For instance, some species like hummingbirds prefer nectar-rich plants and shrubs with tubular flowers, while others like the Louisiana waterthrush might choose to settle down in the woods along streams and rivers, known as a riparian habitat.
 Then, there are other birds, like the Henslow’s sparrow, that choose to spend time in wide, open fields and grasslands.

 Another aspect to keep in mind is convenience and ease of use.
-You want to position your feeding station in an area where you can easily view it from your back patio or deck.
+You want to position your bird feeding station in an area where you can easily view it from your back patio or deck.
 It’s also best to choose a spot that’s easy to access for quick cleaning and food refills.

 Meeting Basic Habitat Needs

 If you’re catering to a specific species of bird, it’s helpful to do your research to understand the exact type of habitat they prefer.
-Otherwise, you can attract a great number of birds by looking for spots that provide quick access to the following areas:
+Otherwise, you can attract a great number of wild birds by looking for spots that provide quick access to the following areas:

 Positioning your bird feeder in the middle of a barren, open field might appeal to a select number of species, but it won’t provide enough protection for most.